Biosignature: Atmosphere of Venus

+Other planets

+On September 12, 2023, NASA announced that their investigation into exoplanet K2-18b revealed the possible presence of dimethyl sulfide (DMS) and dimethyl disulfide (CH₃SSCH₃), noting "On Earth, this is only produced by life."
+However a follow up study question the James Webb telescope's instrumentation's ability to differentiate the signature of DMS from methane.
+Additionally, follow up studies have identified potential abiotic sources.

 Agnostic biosignatures

 Because the only form of known life is that on Earth, the search for biosignatures is heavily influenced by the products that life produces on Earth.
-However, life that is different than life on Earth may still produce biosignatures that are detectable by humans, even though nothing is known about their specific biology.
+However, life that is different from life on Earth may still produce biosignatures that are detectable by humans, even though nothing is known about their specific biology.
 This form of biosignature is called an "agnostic biosignature" because it is independent of the form of life that produces it.
 It is widely agreed that all life–no matter how different it is from life on Earth–needs a source of energy to thrive.
 This must involve some sort of chemical disequilibrium, which can be exploited for metabolism.
-Geological processes are independent of life, and if scientists are able to constrain the geology well enough on another planet, then they know what the particular geologic equilibrium for that planet should be.
-A deviation from geological equilibrium can be interpreted as both an atmospheric disequilibrium and agnostic biosignature.
+Geological processes are independent of life, and if scientists can constrain the geology well enough on another planet, then they know what the particular geologic equilibrium for that planet should be.
+A deviation from geological equilibrium can be interpreted as an atmospheric disequilibrium and agnostic biosignature.

 Antibiosignatures

-In the same way that detecting a biosignature would be an incredibly important discovery about a planet, finding evidence that life is not present can be an important discovery about a planet as well.
+In the same way that detecting a biosignature would be a significant discovery about a planet, finding evidence that life is not present can also be an important discovery about a planet.
 Life relies on redox imbalances to metabolize the resources available into energy.
-The evidence that nothing on a planet is taking advantage of the "free lunch" available due to an observed redox imbalance is called antibiosignatures.
+The evidence that nothing on an earth is taking advantage of the "free lunch" available due to an observed redox imbalance is called antibiosignatures.

-Martian atmosphere
+CO and H2 in Martian atmosphere

 The Martian atmosphere contains high abundances of photochemically produced CO and H2, which are reducing molecules.
-Mars' atmosphere is otherwise mostly oxidizing, leading to a source of untapped energy that life could exploit if it used a metabolism compatible with one or both of these reducing molecules.
+Mars' atmosphere is otherwise mostly oxidizing, leading to a source of untapped energy that life could exploit if it used by a metabolism compatible with one or both of these reducing molecules.
 Because these molecules can be observed, scientists use this as evidence for an antibiosignature.
 Scientists have used this concept as an argument against life on Mars.

+Polyelectrolytes

+The Polyelectrolyte theory of the gene is a proposed generic biosignature.
+In 2002, Steven A. Benner and Daniel Hutter proposed that for a linear genetic biopolymer dissolved in water, such as DNA, to undergo Darwinian evolution anywhere in the universe, it must be a polyelectrolyte, a polymer containing repeating ionic charges.
+Benner and others proposed methods for concentrating and analyzing these polyelectrolyte genetic biopolymers on Mars, Enceladus, and Europa.